-Being a hunter has its own challenges with those who would, or used to call me friend.
-I wish I could explain that I am not a blood thirsty psychopathic killer.
-I do not hate wildlife.
-I do not waste our natural resources.
+Being a hunter has its own challenges with those who would, or used to, call me friend.
+I wish I could explain that I am not a blood-thirsty, psychopathic killer; that I do not hate wildlife; and I do not waste our natural resources.

-I hunt every chance I get and it isn’t always about connecting arrow or bullet with an animal, but about learning everything I can about an animal and their environment.
+I hunt every chance I get.
+It isn’t always about connecting arrow or bullet with an animal, but about learning everything I can about an animal and their environment.
 To say I am a lover of animals is a huge understatement.
 I grew up with horses, sheep, chickens and rabbits, and today I have dogs, cats and a pet Eurasian Ringneck dove.

 If I could, I’d raise deer, elk, javelina, black bears, bob cats or any other animal you can name.
 I’m sure they wouldn’t be as excited to cuddle with me as I would with them.
 And yes, I’d still eat them.